|Cale Green Farm and Park

 Arguably, building a house was in contravention of Henry Bell's conditions, but it served its purpose for many years.
 Its final occupants were the family of a 'Council employee associated with the management of Cale Green Park' in the words of a Council report of 2014, by which date the house had become empty.

 Reportedly, the building had suffered from lack of maintenance, but it was proposed to offer it for sale.
-However, the sale never took place, the house remained safely sealed against vandals, and in a Council plan for 2017-2010 it was slated for demolition.
+However, the sale never took place, the house remained safely sealed against vandals, and in a Council plan for 2017-2010 it was slated for demolition, which was finally carried out in 2018.
 The land is to revert to part of the public park; a published plan proposes a wildflower meadow.

 The park was enlarged in the 1920s by the addition of part of the grounds of Bramall Mount (118 Bramhall Lane), a large villa built for the Rigby family, which had been donated to the Council.